Want to know how to research keywords fast, instead of spending hours and crossing your fingers you come up with something usable?

 Here’s the process I followed.

-Step 1: The Google Keyword Planner
+Step 1: I Opened Up The Google Keyword Planner

 This much-overlooked free tool is a wildly helpful source of information.
 From the list of ideas you came up with from your niche topic brainstorming, enter what could be a good keyword for your business.